De La Salle College Waterford: Secondary school

-Sports and Activities
+Sports and activities

-Gaelic Games
+Gaelic games

 Gaelic games were always a significant sport in De La Salle College, both as a teachers college and secondary school.
 Seven former GAA presidents trained at De La Salle, and a number of inter-county players and managers have gone to school in the college.
-In 2007 and 2008 they won the Munster Schools Dr. Harty Cup and All-Ireland Dr. Croke Cup.
-In football the won the Munster Schools Corn Uí Mhuirí in 1958, 1961, 1962, 1964 and 1965.
-The school is also strongly linked to De La Salle GAA club.
+In 2007 and 2008, they won the Munster Schools Dr. Harty Cup and All-Ireland Dr. Croke Cup.
+In football, they won the Munster Schools Corn Uí Mhuirí in 1958, 1961, 1962, 1964 and 1965.
+The school is also linked to De La Salle GAA club.

 Soccer

-Two former Irish soccer internationals Jim Beglin and John O'Shea are among the school's past pupils.
-The school has been successful in competitions, winning the FAI Schools minor title in 2002 and in 2009.
+Two former Irish soccer internationals, Jim Beglin and John O'Shea, are among the school's past pupils.
+The school won the FAI Schools minor title in 2002 and in 2009.

-Musical Society
+Musical society

-The De La Salle College Musical Society which is over 40 years old, performing its first musical in 1979 Joseph and His Amazing Technicolour Dreamcoat.
-The annual College Musical performed in the college hall, is a significant event each year.
+The musical society at De La Salle College performed its first musical in 1979: Joseph and the Amazing Technicolour Dreamcoat.
+The annual college musical is performed in the college hall each year.